 Today, there are some 520 MBSR programs across the country and about 740 worldwide, according to the center's executive director, Saki Santorelli.
 The center has seen more than 20,000 people complete its eight-week course, with many of them referred by conventional medical centers.

 Mindfulness programs have also become a fixture of many integrative health care centers at universities across the country such as the dozens of members that comprise the Consortium of Academic Health Centers for Integrative Medicine.

 Santorelli attributes the interest in mindfulness primarily to research and access.
-“From the very beginning, research has been a critical part of this process,” he says, adding that “society, in many ways, trusts science.”
-The growing body of literature on the subject — 577 papers in the last year, by his estimate — fuels further interest.
-(He notes that a monthly newsletter called the Mindfulness Research Guide collates the latest research.)
+"From the very beginning, research has been a critical part of this process," he says, adding that "society, in many ways, trusts science."
+The growing body of literature on mindfulness fuels further interest.

 Also, mindfulness work has a low bar to entry, Santorelli says.
 It doesn't require renouncing one's faith.
 It doesn't necessarily cost anything.
 And it enables people to take an active role in their own healing.